Analytical study of particle geodesics around a scale-dependent de Sitter black hole: Radial motion

 with $b_1=b_2=1/2$, and

-The solution given in Eq.~\eqref{eq:tau(r)_FSFK} relates to the perception of comoving observers with the radial geodesics in the course of the FSFK.
-To the distant observers, the radial evolution of the coordinate time is obtained by solving the degenerate hyper-elliptic integral resulted from the equation of motion \eqref{eq:drdt_rad}, which yields (see Eq.~\eqref{eq:A5})
+The solution given in Eq.~\eqref{eq:tau(r)_FSFK} relates to the perception of comoving observers with the radial geodesics in the course of the FSFK. {Note that, although expressing the solution in the form \eqref{eq:tau(r)_FSFK} is brief and aesthetically pleasant, nevertheless, the equation of motion \eqref{eq:dotr_rad} can still be solved in terms of ordinary elliptic integrals and Jacobi elliptic functions (see appendix \ref{app:B}).} To the distant observers, the radial evolution of the coordinate time is obtained by solving the degenerate hyper-elliptic integral resulting from the equation of motion \eqref{eq:drdt_rad}, which yields (see Eq.~\eqref{eq:A5})

-in which $\bar{\ell}^3=-d_s^{-3}(r_{++}-d_s)(d_s-r_+)(d_s-r_3)$, $\bar{\bar{\ell}}^{2}=d_s^{-2}(d_s-d_f)(d_s-d_3)$, and
+in which $\bar{\ell}^3=-d_s^{-3}(r_{++}-d_s)(d_s-r_+)(d_s-r_3)$, $\bar{\bar{\ell}}^{2}=d_s^{-2}(d_s-d_f)(d_s-d_1)$, and

-In Fig.~\ref{fig:FSFK,FSSK}, the radial profile of the time parameters have been plotted for the FSFK and FSSK, based on the solutions in Eqs.~\eqref{eq:tau(r)_FSFK} and \eqref{eq:t(r)_FSFK}.
+{Similar to the previous case, the equation of motion can be solved in terms of elliptic integrals, as explained in detail in appendix \ref{app:B}.} In Fig.~\ref{fig:FSFK,FSSK}, the radial profile of the time parameters have been plotted for the FSFK and FSSK, based on the solutions in Eqs.~\eqref{eq:tau(r)_FSFK} and \eqref{eq:t(r)_FSFK}.

 As we can see, the $\tau$-profile crosses the horizons in each of the cases, while this never happens for the $t$-profile, and it shows an asymptotic behavior on the horizons.
-This highlights the fact that to the distant observers, it takes infinite time for infalling particles to pass the horizons.
+This highlights the fact that to distant observers, it takes infinite time for infalling particles to pass the horizons.